-In this type of multi-factor authentication, a user must enter a code generated by an app or a device before data access is permitted.
-The code is specific to the user and their device.
-It’s also single use, and expires after a short amount of time.
-For example, a user can setup multi-factor authentication on their email account and use an authenticator app for generating codes.
+Multi-factor authentication adds an extra layer of security on top of a username and password.
+In this type of multi-factor authentication, an app or a device generates a code which a person can use to access a service.
+The code is specific to the person and their device.
+It’s single use, and expires after a short amount of time.
+It is also known as Time-based One-Time Password (TOTP).
+A user can set up multi-factor authentication for their email account and use an authenticator app for generating codes.

-- Generator apps can be lost if something happens to the device
+- Generator apps can be lost if something happens to the device.

-- It doesn’t prevent phishing attacks
+- Doesn’t prevent phishing attacks.

 Was this pattern useful?